 For four years, Philadelphia JwJ waged a sustained campaign called Philadelphia Officers and Workers Rising (POWR), defending the workplace rights of security guards in the City of Philadelphia.
 In the first two years, the POWR campaign won major victories including wage raises and paid sick days for guards at the Penn and Temple campuses, and at the Philadelphia Museum of Art.
 In 2008, Philadelphia JwJ began to work closely with officers at the museum as they organized to demand independent union recognition.
 In a historic election, the Allied Barton guards at the museum overwhelmingly voted to unionize under the Philadelphia Security Officers’ Union (PSOU).
-Philadelphia JwJ continues to stand in solidarity with the PSOU as the guards fight for a fair contract.

 In 2010 and 2011, we also served on the Executive Board of the Coalition for Essential Services (CES), a network of 90 community, labor, and social justice organizations fighting against tax breaks for big business as way of finding the money necessary to fund essential city services like domestic violence shelters, libraries, and afterschool programs for children.
 CES fights in City Hall, in the media, and on the streets for budget justice.
-CES was a major component of our core programs, since funding for city services is necessary for keeping our city liveable–for both our neighborhoods and our dedicated city workers.